AdaCore/training_material/courses/fundamentals_of_ada/160_genericity.rst

 ====================

 ------------------------------
-Implications at Compile-Time
+Implications for Distribution
 ------------------------------

-* The body needs to be visible when compiling the user code
+* The body needs to be **visible** when compiling the user code
+* Remember generics are **not** compiled or part of the program
-* Therefore, when distributing a component with generics to be instantiated, the code of the generic must come along
+* Distribution of a library with generics must include the generics source code

 -----------------------------
 Generic and Freezing Points